-1. Here in chapter 23 we see seven feasts that Israel celebrated.
-Three of these feasts were in the spring: Passover, the feast of Unleavened Bread, and Firstfruits.
-Then, less than 2 months later was the feast of Pentecost or Weeks.
-Then there was a long break until the three fall feasts: the feast of Trumpets, the Day of Atonement, and the feast of Tabernacles.
+Here in Leviticus chapter 23 we see seven feasts that Israel celebrated.

+Three of these feasts were in the spring: the Feast of Passover, the Feast of Unleavened Bread, and the Feast of Firstfruits.

+Then, less than two months later was the Feast of Pentecost or Weeks.

+Then there was a long break until the three fall feasts: the Feast of Trumpets, the Feast of Yom Kippur or the Day of Atonement, and the Feast of Tabernacles.

 And as we will see these feasts all point prophetically, they are significant to us!

+Also, keep in mind that "The Feasts of Purim and Hanukkah are not addressed in this chapter since these feasts celebrate events that occurred after Moses' time."
+(Rooker)